courros/hnco/README.md

 ### Functions

-Here is the list of currently available functions (those whoose instances are generated are indicated by `ffgen`):
+Here is the list of currently available functions (`ffgen` means that instances can be generated by `ffgen`).

 - OneMax
 - Linear function (`ffgen`)